 How Your Dry Eye Optometrist Can Help

 Dry eye symptoms can range from mildly bothersome to debilitating.
-A comprehensive eye exam with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton will determine the underlying cause of your symptoms so the most effective treatment can be offered.
+A comprehensive eye exam with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham will determine the underlying cause of your symptoms so the most effective treatment can be offered.

 Relief from dry eye symptoms extends far beyond the options available at the drugstore.
 If you’re experiencing dry eye symptoms of any degree, contact Giddens Optometry to discover how you can achieve long-lasting relief.
 We look forward to hearing from you.